Steps to Starting a Petting Zoo

 - Experience in animal or veterinary care is a plus

-Animal care, in general, is a 24/7 job and hours of operation with visits will vary according to open hours set at a permanent location.
+Animal care, in general, is a 24/7 job.
+Hours of operation for visits will vary according to when you’re busy.
+For example, on weekends, you would probably have extended hours.

-Plan to spend about two to four hours feeding all the animals, cleaning their areas, and checking on their health, not only before and after visits but at regular times throughout each day.
+Plan to spend about two to four hours feeding all the animals, cleaning their areas, and checking on their health before and after visits and at regular times throughout each day.

 - Pens, cages, corrals